 I’m having a hysterectomy at about the age my mother had hers, and I realize how young she really was at the time.

 I’m having a hysterectomy because I am young.
 In just a few short years, I’ve gone from one fibroid that caused me few if any issues to multiple ones that have left me anemic and depleted.
 I’ve looked at the different options, including getting them removed, and looked at the argument of Uterine Fibroid Embolization vs Hysterectomy, but as long as I’m pre-menopausal they will return and I’ve decided that my choice is the right one for me.
 If my mother is any indication, I’ve got about another decade before menopause.

 I’m having a hysterectomy almost ten years to the date that I found out I was pregnant with my one and only live birth.
+Though my partner had suffered from erectile dysfunction, with the help of viagra (clicking here can help you to learn more), we were able to conceive again.
 She was my pregnancy after a miscarriage — my “rainbow baby,” as they say.
 The next year she played the baby Jesus in the church Christmas pageant.
 Learning she was coming was the best Christmas gift I’d ever received.
 It would be the last of such gifts.